 Cultural evaluation principles

-We are working with cultural sector practitioners and researchers to co-develop and test a set of rigorous and workable principles for evaluation that can be used across and beyond the cultural sector.
+We are working with cultural sector practitioners and researchers to co-create and test a set of rigorous principles for evaluation that can be used across and beyond the cultural sector.

-Alongside the principles, we will produce a set of supporting resources to help people develop skills and knowledge in evaluation practices.
-We expect the principles to be complete by late 2021.
+Alongside the principles, we are producing a set of supporting resources to help people develop skills and knowledge in evaluation practices.

 Making data work